Prepare yourself for an epic road-trip into a heavenly land, where lofty mountains and shimmering sacred lakes await!

 Gyangtse-Shigatse 95km/1.5hrs driving;

-We will spend the morning in Gyantse, where we will visit the Pelkor Monastery and Tashilhunpo Monastery.
+We will spend the morning in Gyantse, where we will visit the Palcho Monastery and Tashilhunpo Monastery.

-The Pelkor Monastery was built at a time when different religious sects were in a major conflict within Tibet, so it occupies a particularly special position within the history of Tibetan Buddhism.
-The most famous and symbolic feature of the monastery is undoubtedly the Kumbum Stupa, which is composed of nine layers and over 70 halls containing elegant murals and Buddhist statues.
+The Palcho Monastery was built at a time when different religious sects were in a major conflict within Tibet, so it occupies a particularly special position within the history of Tibetan Buddhism.
+The most famous and symbolic feature of the monastery is undoubtedly the Kumbum Stupa, which is composed of nine layers and 76 halls containing elegant murals and Buddhist statues.
 All around the stupa, there are around 100 grottoes that each contain unique murals and statues, many of which date back to the time when the stupa was first constructed.
+Read more about the Palcho Monastery.

 The Tashilhunpo Monastery was built in 1447 and serves as the seat of the Panchen Lama.
 Within its vast expanse, the monastery houses both a giant statue of the Maitreya Buddha and the tomb of the 4th Panhcen Lama, which contains a wealth of jewels and gold.
 Not far from the monastery, we’ll find the Old Town of Shigatse, which is a great place to have a wander.
 In the old town, you’ll discover beautifully decorated Tibetan houses and a lively local bazaar, which will give you a taste of what life is like for the local people here.